reem-shaikh/70DaysOfCode/main/18-12/notes.md

 3. Static
 you dont need an object, to call a static method

-you cannot callstatic method through an object
+> you cannot call staticmethod() through an object
 ```bash
  <script>
     class student{